asgordon/CameraAlignedMaterialPlane/README.md

 # Camera Aligned Material Plane
-A Blender add-on for aligning material-based image planes to a camera's viewport.
+A Blender add-on for importing an image plane with material properties, and aligning the plane to a virtual camera's viewport.

 ***Work-in-progress!
 Use at your own risk!***